Valuation Guide

 Only when the lease has fewer than 80 years remaining at the date the Section 42 notice is served.
 Schedule 13 of the 1993 Act states that where the unexpired term exceeds 80 years, marriage value is nil.
 This is why so many sources advise leaseholders to extend before the lease falls below 80 years: the moment it does, marriage value becomes payable on top of the basic premium.

 By comparing two totals.
-Total 1: the value of the leaseholder's existing lease plus the value of the freeholder's reversion (the freeholder's right to get the property back when the lease ends).
+Total 1: the value of the leaseholder's existing lease plus the value of the freeholder's interest (their ground rent for the remaining term and their right to get the property back when the lease ends).
 Total 2: the same two values after a 90-year extension at peppercorn ground rent.
 The difference is the marriage value.
-The leaseholder pays 50 per cent of it.
-The other 50 per cent is the leaseholder's share, retained as the uplift in the value of their extended lease.
+The leaseholder pays 50 percent of it.
+The other 50 percent is the leaseholder's share, retained as the uplift in the value of their extended lease.

 The Act passed in May 2024 includes provisions to abolish marriage value.
-As of early 2026, however, those provisions have not been brought into force.
-Secondary legislation is required to commence them, and consultation on the detailed valuation framework is ongoing.
+As of August 2026, however, those provisions are still not in force: commencement needs secondary legislation, a freeholders' challenge is before the Court of Appeal and no date has been set.
 Under current law, marriage value still applies below 80 years.
 Treat any future abolition as upside if it lands before you act, rather than as something to plan around.

 Often yes, but not always.
 The savings from extending above 80 years (avoiding marriage value entirely) can be significant on higher-value flats.
 On lower-value flats and with a lease comfortably above 80 years, the saving is smaller and the extension cost still has to be weighed against the price uplift.
 Get a leasehold valuation surveyor to model both your current premium and your projected premium below 80 years before deciding.